 - The Juvenile Justice Act of 1977 (Chapter 13.40 RCW; Title 13) established the Washington State juvenile criminal legal system.^{a,1} The intent of this system is to focus equally on accountability and rehabilitation of juveniles to prepare youth for adulthood.1 - The Washington State constitution "grants general jurisdiction over the superior court to hear and determine cases regardless of age.
-On the other hand, the statutory 'exclusive original jurisdiction' and other portions of RCW Title 13 set forth a procedural scheme codifying the unique due process to which a 'juvenile' is entitled to receive in the juvenile court division of superior court." - "Juvenile" is defined as any individual under 18 years of age at the time of court proceedings (not at the time of the alleged crime) who is not subject to adult court.
-At age 18, regardless of the age at which the alleged crime was committed, individuals are in the jurisdiction of adult court.
-1 - The Washington State juvenile court system, comprised of 33 courts,2 has jurisdiction over juveniles under the age of 18 who are alleged to have committed a crime.3 - Juveniles under 8 years of age are considered legally incapable of committing a crime and may not be prosecuted in either juvenile or adult court.4 - O Juveniles 8 through 11 years of age are presumed incapable of committing a crime unless the prosecution can present proof and evidence that a juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} At the discretion of the prosecutor, an evidentiary hearing to prove capacity may be held for any type of crime.1 - o Juveniles 12 through 17 years of age who are alleged of committing a crime are in the jurisdiction of juvenile court. - O Juveniles 16 and 17 years of age may be subject to adult court under three circumstances:1 - Committing a non-felony licensing violation, such as a traffic, fish, boating, or game violation or a civil infraction.
-These cases must be charged in district or municipal court. - Committing a serious violent offense, violent offense with certain histories, or rape of a child in the first degree.
-These cases are given "exclusive adult jurisdiction" and statutory provisions state these cases may be filed directly in adult court without determination or appearance in the juvenile criminal legal system (known as "auto-decline exclusive adult jurisdiction" cases).
-1 - RCW 9.94A.030 defines serious violent offenses to include murder in the first degree; homicide by abuse; murder in the second
+On the other hand, the statutory 'exclusive original jurisdiction' and other portions of RCW Title 13 set forth a procedural scheme codifying the unique due process to which a 'juvenile' is entitled to receive in the juvenile court division of superior court."1 - "Juvenile" is defined as any person under 18 years of age at the time of court proceedings (not at the time of the alleged crime) who is not subject to adult court.1 At age 18, regardless of the age at which the alleged crime was committed, a person is in the jurisdiction of adult court.1 - The Washington State juvenile court system, comprised of 33 courts,2 has jurisdiction over juveniles under the age of 18 who are alleged to have committed a crime.3 - Juveniles under 8 years of age are considered legally incapable of committing a crime and may not be prosecuted in either juvenile or adult court.4 - Juveniles 8 through 11 years of age are presumed incapable of committing a crime unless the prosecution can present proof and evidence that a juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} At the discretion of the prosecutor, an evidentiary hearing to prove capacity may be held for any type of crime.1 - Juveniles 12 through 17 years of age who are alleged of committing a crime are in the jurisdiction of juvenile court. - Juveniles 16 and 17 years of age may be subject to adult court under three circumstances:1 - Committing a non-felony licensing violation, such as a traffic, fish, boating, or game violation or a civil infraction.1 These cases must be charged in district or municipal court.1 - Committing a serious violent offense, violent offense with certain histories, or rape of a child in the first degree.^{1,3,4} These cases are given "exclusive adult jurisdiction" and statutory provisions state these cases may be filed directly in adult court without determination or appearance in the juvenile criminal legal system (known as "auto-decline exclusive adult jurisdiction" cases).1 - RCW 9.94A.030 defines serious violent offenses to include murder in the first degree; homicide by abuse; murder in the second degree; manslaughter in the first degree; assault in the first degree; kidnapping in the first degree; rape in the first degree; assault of a child in the first degree; an attempt, criminal solicitation, or criminal conspiracy to commit one of these felonies; or any federal or out-of-state conviction for an offense that would meet these classifications.5